bcomnes/goversion/README.md

 - **CLI and Library:** Offers both a command-line interface for quick version updates and a library for integrating version management into your applications.
 - **Flexible Configuration:** Specify the path to your version file and include additional files for Git staging.
 - **go.mod and package self reference updates** Save yourself the hassle of updating the go.mod and pacakge self references.
+- **Generic Version Bumping:** Bump versions in any text file (package.json, Cargo.toml, etc.) by finding and replacing the first semantic version.
+- **Post-bump Hooks:** Run custom scripts after version bumping but before committing, with access to old and new version via environment variables.

 ## Install